bio-ontology-research-group/Genomic_context/README.md

 ## Citations

-If you find gLM useful in your work, please cite our paper:
+If you find this work useful in your work, please cite our paper:
 ```bibtex